Gateway Motorway Upgrade Project, Queensland, Australia

 The design of the new bridge offers improvements on the original bridge, being 3m wider at 28m for the pedestrian and cycle paths on the eastern side of the bridge; there are lookout points along the length for pedestrians to enjoy the view from the 64.5m high point.
 The cross section of the new bridge uses a 15m-wide double box system rather than the single box of the original (12m wide at the bottom).
 The main bridge span of 260m and the two back spans of 130m have their double box cast in one unit for each pour for the balanced cantilever construction.

 The bridge sections sit on 17 columns varying in height from 45m to 65m.
-The 77m side spans between the piers are constructed using pre-cast construction; five on the south side for a 350m approach and ten on the north where the approach is 750m long.
+The 77m side spans between the piers are constructed using pre-cast construction; five on the south side for a 350m approach and 10 on the north where the approach is 750m long.

 The deck segments weigh between 65t and 200t.
 The foundations for the bridge include 24 bored piles, 1.8m in diameter and up to 55m in depth and filled with concrete (north of the bridge some softer ground has required over 11,000 piles).
 Piling was carried out by Franki, Vibropile and Keller.